-In recent years there has been a growing re-interest in pollinator plants and wildlife habitat gardens--really, the very basis of our natural world!
-Rather than lament the reasons why this focus has been lost or forgotten by so many for so long, I'd rather celebrate the fact that there is a renewed attention to the importance of cultivating these beneficial environments.
+In recent years I've seen a steady increase in people wanting to grow pollinator plants and create wildlife habitat gardens--and that's a very good thing!
+Cultivating these beneficial environments isn't just beautiful or trendy, it's a key element of our natural world and critical for the planet and our survival.
+It's curious (and frankly sad) that this focus has been lost or forgotten by so many for so long.
 There's really no difficulty or downside to including plants that attract birds, bees and butterflies, so why not do it?

 One of the most common misconceptions I hear all the time is a basic confusion between bees and the predatory wasps commonly known as "yellow jackets."
 Many people tell me they don't want "bees" around, especially when they are dining outside.
 However those pesky stinging insects that want to eat the meat on your plate are not bees and they do not carry pollen.
 These are wasps and are will not be attracted by any of the flowers in your garden.